 One of the most creative charities you'll find is the Heifer project, which raises donations to buy a cow and then donate the livestock (along with training for what to do with it) to a small farmer in the developing world in order to enable them to pull themselves out of poverty.
 Live Kiva.org, Heifer tries to live the philosophy "Give a man a fish he eats for a day; teach him how to fish and he eats for a lifetime."

 It's important to help people in need around the world because their needs are often more acute and in many ways that's where your money can have the biggest impact.
 But, you should also look for ways to support your local community.
 My favorite local charity is Dare to Care, a food bank in Louisville, Kentucky that is part of the Feeding America network.
 You can use their site to find a local food bank, or you can research a local food bank on your own.
 There's are lots of good ones, like City Harvest in New York.

 There are charities out there to fit every need, interest, faith (or no faith) and community.
 There are lots of great charities beyond the ones I've listed here, including ones like Project Linus, Keep A Child Alive, and Wounded Warrior.
 If you'd like to learn more about any of the charities I've mentioned before making a donation then take a look at CharityNavigator.org, which has details about the finances of most charities and is a great place to find new ones that fit your interests and priorities.

-So take your pick, make your three donations, and then post in the comments below or send me a message.
+So take your pick, make your three donations, and then ping me on social media.
 If you support the idea, I hope you'll also consider sharing this post with your friends.
 Again, that's something you can do even if aren't in a position to make donations right now.
 Every effort makes a difference.